ashishtiwari1993/search_as_you_type/README.md

 ## Installation

 Assuming you have successfully installed [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/install.html) on your machine and it is working perfectly.
-Kindly refer respective installation document if there is any issue.
+Kindly refer respective installation document.

+OR

+You can run [Elasticsearch on the cloud](https://cloud.elastic.co/registration) with a few clicks.

 ### Install Python3 & pip3